 On my lap once more, Pony said again, ‘We fwend, fwend hep Pony, oo hep Pony fwend.
 Pony fwend, lub fwend.’

-‘Sad, not wan hurt fwend, lub fwend.
+Pony’s face seemed to change to a deeper colour of green, and her eyes began to glow a brighter yellow, as she lowered her head and said, ‘Sad, not wan hurt fwend, lub fwend.
 I hap fwend an ver hap, me wac.
 Stil fwend?
 Fwend go sleep, Pony go sleep, not want fwend be Horsey go pop.’

-‘Yeah,’ I said, ‘I kinda don’t wanna go pop either.
-So, you wanted your friends here to… help you?
-And you were so happy that I was here… that you knocked me out?’
+I said, ‘Yeah, I kinda don’t wanna go pop either.
+So, you wanted your friends here to help you?
+And you were so happy I was here, that you knocked me out?’

 ‘I’ll take that as a yes, seeing as you appear to be a little closer to my face than you were a moment ago.
 Why haven’t you spoken to the other girls?
 Ann and Kaz have been here for a couple of days at least?’

-I looked to Kaz and Ann and through gritted teeth, quietly mouthed, ‘Are you seein a green glow around Pony… or is it just me?’
+I looked to Kaz and Ann and through gritted teeth, quietly mouthed, ‘Are you seein a green glow around Pony… or is it me?’

-I didn’t know where Kaz thought she was going to go, she was still chained to the wall and us, so I quickly called out, ‘Pony, let’s try to help you?’
+I didn’t know where Kaz thought she was going to go.
+She was still chained to the wall, and us, so I called out, ‘Pony, let’s try to help you?’

 ‘Pony not wan go pop.’